IuliiaKonovalova/school_app/README.md

   ![Student Detail Page.
 Parents](documentation/features/student_detail_page/student_detail_page_parents.png)

-  *If the school wants to contact student's relatives, they simply need to click on the parents' link and they will be redirected to parents' profiles where they will their emails and phone numbers data*
+  *If the school wants to contact student's relatives, they simply need to click on the parents' link, and they will be redirected to parents' profiles, where they will see their emails and phone numbers data*

 - Notes;
 - Classes left;